martinthomson/vrs/draft-thomson-elegy-vrs.md

 The `HKDF-Extract` function ({{Section 2.2 of HKDF}}) with a hash function of SHA-256 is used to extract entropy and produce a pseudorandom key (or PRK).
-The `salt` input is set to the butes of the one-time code, the input keying material or `IKM` is set to the bytes from the randomness sources.
+The `salt` input is set to the bytes of the one-time code, and the input keying material or `IKM` is set to the bytes from the randomness sources.

 ~~~ pseudocode